or: Those were the days...

 Click image to enlarge!

-watch and they got Franco Bossisio, then boss of Swatch Italia, to
+It was the Sand watch and they got Franco Bossisio, then boss of

-They also had very tiny sand clocks made in different colors of sand.
+also made by SMH.
+They also had very tiny sand clocks made in different

-main color was white.
-Lesser quantities of red, green, yellow and blue
+colors of sand.
+The main color was white.
+Lesser quantities of red, green,

 ![]() |